Seekonk Library Trust

-The goal of the Trust is to develop the financial resources needed to expand current Library services, permit the introduction of new services, and make the capital investments in the building and equipment needed.
-Library Trust funding is not intended to supplement and not supplant public funding of the library.
-The Library Trust encourages new and creative approaches to providing library service.
-Money from the Library Trust was used, for example, to create the Innovation Center at the library.
-The Center offers high-end computer workstations, video conversion equipment, and a 3-D printer.
-The Center plays a central role in fulfilling the library’s mission to bring cutting-edge computer technology to its users.
-Your contributions to the Library Trust have established Seekonk Public Library as a technology leader among libraries in Southeastern Massachusetts.
+The goal of the Seekonk Library Trust is to develop the financial resources needed to expand current library services and to permit the introduction of new services.
+Library Trust funds are intended to supplement and not supplant public funding of the library.
+The Library Trust primarily invests in the capital resources needed to support the enhancement of services.
+The Library Trust also encourages new and creative approaches to providing library service.
+The Seekonk Public Library used money from the Library Trust, for example, to create the library Innovation Center.
+The Innovation Center offers high-end computer workstations, video conversion equipment, and a 3-D printer.
+The center plays a central role in fulfilling the library’s mission to bring cutting-edge computer technology to its users.
+Contributions to the Library Trust helped make the Seekonk Public Library a technology leader among libraries in Southeastern Massachusetts.

 Who oversees the Trust?

 The Trust is managed by a Board of Trustees consisting of seven members, five of whom are appointed by the Board of Library Trustees, one by the Friends of the Seekonk Public Library and one by the Town Moderator.

 Mari Ann Oliveira, Trustee

 Ana Saul-Sykes, Trustee

 Elizabeth Spenser, Trustee

 The Trust is designated by the Internal Revenue Service as 501(c)(3) organization.
 Contributions to the trust are tax deductible.
 Copies of the Annual Financial Report and the federal tax filings of the Library Trust are available at the library.

 Can donations or bequests be made for a specific reason?